 We collaborated with youth powerhouse Ignite on a year-long youth-driven process to design our youth programming, thanks to the support of the Youth Homelessness Innovation Fund.
 The project was facilitated by Open Door Advisors.

-In 2021-22 we are undertaking an exciting new planning initiative for our senior programming in collaboration with Brave Space Alliance and H.O.M.E., with the continuing support of the Chicago Foundation for Women and the National Equity Fund.
+In 2021-22 we are undertaking an exciting new planning initiative for our senior programming in collaboration with Brave Space Alliance and H.O.M.E., with the continuing support of the Chicago Foundation for Women, the National Equity Fund, and the RRF Foundation for Aging.

 We also have the support of SAGE’s National LGBT Elder Housing Initiative staff, who have provided extensive planning tools and introductions to financing entities.